hackoregon/openelections/api/models/readme.md

 A resident and a donor can be matched.
 This table records a history of matches (1 max per data source/resident)

 ### Donor Match Rule
+A rule for government, election cycle and office sought (unique).
+TBD.

 ### Expenditure
 Campaigns enter expenditures.
 This is a unique record for each expenditure.

 ### Expenditure Match Rule
+A rule for government, election cycle and office sought (unique).
+TBD.

 ### Settings
 Settings are undefined, added as needed, to customize the application and code for the government entity.
 Settings might include things like logos, colors, customized text, etc.